Express Scripts: 2013 views too aggressive; shares fall

 Express Scripts raised the lower end of its forecast range for 2012 earnings by 5 cents and now projects full-year profit this year of $3.65 to $3.75 a share.

-But it deemed analysts forecasts for its 2013 earnings as "overly aggressive," citing an expected loss of claims from its UnitedHealth Group Inc (UNH.N) business and the economic environment.
+But it deemed analysts' forecasts for its 2013 earnings as "overly aggressive," citing an expected loss of claims from its UnitedHealth Group Inc (UNH.N) business and the economic environment.
+Medco lost its biggest account, insurer UnitedHealth, prior to the deal with Express Scripts.

 Analysts had projected Express Scripts would earn $4.49 a share in 2013, according to Thomson Reuters I/B/E/S.

+The weak economy has hurt demand for healthcare services and prescription drugs as patients struggle without health insurance or face higher out-of-pocket costs for their medical expenses.

-The company expects the use of healthcare services to remain constrained and client demand and expectations to increase.
+Express Scripts said it expects the use of healthcare services to remain constrained and client demand and expectations to increase.
+The weak economy will likely result in clients having fewer employees enrolled in its plans, the company said.

+"It begs the question, what is it that they are seeing?" said Tanquilut.
+"Is it company-specific, or are they seeing a broader trend that no one else has talked about so far?"

 (Reporting by Susan Kelly in Chicago; Editing by Gary Hill and Andre Grenon)